awsdocs/aws-parallelcluster-user-guide/doc_source/setting-up.md

 # Setting up an AWS account<a name="setting-up"></a>

+Set up an AWS account to use AWS ParallelCluster\.

 ## Sign up for an AWS account<a name="sign-up-for-aws"></a>

 If you do not have an AWS account, complete the following steps to create one\.